New York

 FREQUENTLY ASKED QUESTIONS

-1. Find your loved one's location, date, and time on the spreadsheet.
+1. Find your loved one's location, date, and time on the Hero Marker List.

-2. Meet up with us the morning of your day or the night before at the end-of-day ceremony. (routes and ceremony locations will be posted by day on the state route pages)
+2. Meet us the morning of your day or the night before at the end-of-day ceremony.

-3. Determine potential mile location by selecting the Map My Run link by each date.
+3. Determine the hero marker location by selecting the Map My Run link for each date.

-5. We are following a specific route based on the map route however timing may vary throughout the day.
+4. We are following a specific route based on the map route; however, timing may vary throughout the day.

-6. Follow our prescribed route and find our caravan, we can guide you once we connect with you.
+5. Follow our prescribed route and find our caravan.
+We can guide you once we connect with you.

 Q: What is The New York Run for the Fallen?

-A: The New York Run for the Fallen is a statewide relay foot run to honor every New York Military Service Member who has died while serving or as a result of serving during the War on Terror since October 12, 2000.
-We run 200+ miles through ten counties for over 1300 fallen service members.
+A: The New York Run for the Fallen is a statewide (Buffalo to NYC) relay foot run to honor every New York Military Service Member who has died while serving or as a result of serving during the War on Terror since October 12, 2000.
+We run 500+ miles for over 1390 fallen service members.

 Q: How does the Run work?

-A: A core team of trained runners, along with a support crew running a specific timed schedule, will stop at three to four-mile intervals at a pre-placed marker and speak out loud the name of each fallen service member.
-Family members, friends, and patriots will be waiting at their marker to meet the runners and hear each name called out in a short ceremony.
-Each ceremonial stop will be approximately 8 minutes as runners then continue toward the next marker.
+A: Volunteer runners, along with a support crew, will stop at two to six-mile intervals at a pre-placed marker and speak out loud the name of each fallen service member.
+Family members, friends, and patriots will be waiting at their markers to meet the runners and hear each name called out in a short ceremony.
+Each ceremonial stop will be approximately 5 minutes as runners then continue toward the next marker.

 Q: What support are we looking for?

-A: As you can expect our needs are many and varied.
-Support is needed both locally and nationally, volunteer as well as financial.
+A: As you can expect, our needs are many and varied.
+Support is needed both locally and nationally, volunteers as well as financial.
 We need commitments from runners, support crew, law enforcement, sponsors, organizations, media, and individual communities.
 VOLUNTEER FORM

 You may also participate or encourage others to join in our VIRTUAL RUN NOW.